All Episodes

 There's something about this that doesn't look right.

-Then the guy I would I would encourage the United States with caution.
+Then the guy, I would encourage you, United States, caution.

-Uh, don't want to lose our families here at home, but what the hell came out of nowhere.
+Don't want to lose our families here at home, but what the hell came out of nowhere?

-So I I wouldn't waste time trying to respond to call worked because it allowed me to transition into a brilliant set of points here uh in this monologue and discussion of the Iranian issue, along with this absolute idiot, Kofi Annan.
+The call worked because it allowed me to transition into a brilliant set of points here in this monologue and discussion of the Iranian issue, along with this absolute idiot, Kofi Annan.

-I this double standard thing, set up a double standard.
+I, this double standard thing, set up a double stand.

-And he also said that he learned there's a story somewhere here in the uh stack that Kofi learned how to be a good diplomat because he would sit under trees and negotiate with different tribes in Africa.
+And he also said that he learned, there's a story somewhere here in the stack that Kofi learned how to be a good diplomat because he would sit under trees and negotiate with different tribes in Africa.

-In fact, I may have the audio soundbite of that.
+In fact, I may have the audio sound by the day.

 Let me find it in the stack here.